EECi/Cambridge-Estates-Building-Energy-Archive/README.md

 @misc{Langtry_Cambridge_University_Estates_2023,
-  author = {Langtry, Max and Choudhary, Ruchi}, month = jul, title = {{Cambridge University Estates building electricity usage 2010-2019}}, version = {1.1}, year = {2023},
+  author = {Langtry, Max and Choudhary, Ruchi}, month = jul, title = {Cambridge University Estates building electricity usage 2010-2019}, version = {1.1}, year = 2023,
+  doi = {10.5281/zenodo.10708694},
   url = {https://github.com/EECi/Cambridge-Estates-Building-Energy-Archive},
 }
 ```

 ## Acknowledgements

-We would like to thank the Cambridge University Estates divison for their help making this data publicly accessible.
+We would like to thank the Cambridge University Estates division for their help making this data publicly accessible.

 ## References
 <a id="1">[1]</a>